 Habtom Hapte, PhD, Principal Scientist, Biotherapeutics Discovery, Boehringer Ingelheim

 Here we report a strategy that resulted in identification of antigen-specific B cells using membrane prep as bait and a membrane prep based Meso-Scale Discovery (MSD) screening.
-Single B-cell sorting using membrane prep as bait generated 118
+Single B-cell sorting using membrane prep as bait generated 118 target-1-specific

-target-1-specific hits.
+hits.
 This strategy will enable us to generate immune responses against targets that are difficult to express and purify using membrane prep based immunization, sort and screen.

 11:15 So Long Llamas: Rapid Discovery of Synthetic GPCR-Targeted Nanobodies

-Conor McMahon, PhD, Postdoctoral Fellow, Biological
+Conor McMahon, PhD, Postdoctoral Fellow, Biological Chemistry

-Chemistry and Molecular Pharmacology, Harvard Medical School
+and Molecular Pharmacology, Harvard Medical School

 Single-domain camelid antibody fragments (‘nanobodies’) are broadly used as tools for biological research and have therapeutic potential.
-However, nanobody discovery typically requires animal immunization, presenting a host of
+However, nanobody discovery typically requires animal immunization, presenting a host of barriers

-of functional nanobodies targeting GPCRs, including conformational stabilizers and ligands.
+nanobodies targeting GPCRs, including conformational stabilizers and ligands.

 11:45 Sponsored Presentation (Opportunity Available)